 Africa accounts for 8% of the world's gas reserves, which is sufficient to power 40,000 MW of capacity continuously for 50 years.
 For instance, Nigeria's 187 trillion-dollar gas resource, according to [7], could run 60,000-megawatt power plants nonstop for a century.
 However, the current usage of natural gas in Africa is minimal.
 Only a small portion of the available gas reserves is utilized for power generation.
 Poor infrastructure and investment development are common in natural gas projects, which has a negative impact on domestic natural gas consumption and delays the expansion of the African economy.
 Africa's limited natural gas consumption is partly due to the persistent threat of gas flaring to the continent's economic development.
 Gas flaring emissions pose significant risks to human health and the environment, including the release of common greenhouse gases from production fields, acid precipitation, ozone layer depletion, reduced agricultural productivity, and various health issues.
 This obstacle also results in insufficient resources for manufacturing and industrial sectors, as well as substandard electricity supply.
 Consequently, Africa has not yet effectively utilized its natural gas potential to drive economic advancement.

 Previous research on the connection between energy use and economic growth has yielded inconclusive results.
 Studies by various scholars, including [1-14] have presented conflicting viewpoints.
 Some researchers argue that natural gas positively impacts economic growth, while others contend it has a negative effect.
 This disagreement has made it empirically challenging to determine how natural gas consumption affects economic growth in various countries, including those in Africa.
-It is both necessary and beneficial to examine the complex relationship between natural gas consumption and economic growth, as well as to assess the degree to which natural gas consumption impacts economic development in Africa.
+Therefore, it is both necessary and beneficial to examine the complex relationship between natural gas consumption and economic growth, as well as to assess the degree to which natural gas consumption impacts economic development in Africa.
 Thus, to measure the influence of natural gas use on African economic development, it is essential that this study investigate how it influences economic development in Nigeria, Algeria, Egypt, and Equatorial Guinea.
 The primary aim of this research is to examine the connection between natural gas usage and economic development in West African nations.
-The study's specific goals are as follows:

 LITERATURE REVIEW